ork8654/Face-recognition-with-sentiment-analyzer-and-drowsiness-detection/README.md

-# Face-Recognition-Based-Employee-Attendance-Logger

-This project is a web application demonstrating the use of facial recognition for marking attendance.
-It can be used by the company to manage attendance of its employees and generate attendance report/stats.
-It Reduces manual process errors by providing automated and a reliable attendance system that uses face recognition technology.
+This project is a web application demonstrating the use of facial recognition for marking attendance, scanning sentiment analysis and detecting drowsiness.
+It can be used by the company to manage attendance of its employees and generate attendance report/stats, along with using sentiment analyzer for detecting the employees's sentiments.
+Also it can detect drowsiness in drivers.
+This project was done during the internship at tata motors

-## Tech Stack
+ Tech Stack:
 - Python
 - Flask Framework
 - HTML
 - CSS
 - JavaScript
 - SQLite

-## Built Using
+-
+ Built by using the following libraries:
  - [openCV](https://github.com/opencv/opencv) - Open Source Computer Vision and Machine Learning software library
  - [dlib](https://github.com/davisking/dlib) - C++ Library containing Machine Learning Algorithms
  - [face_recognition](https://github.com/ageitgey/face_recognition) - by Adam Geitgey